 Where to Stay in Verbier

-Verbier has no shortage of luxurious accommodations as well as a few somewhat less expensive options.
+Verbier has no shortage of luxurious accommodations and a few somewhat less expensive options.

 Le Chalet de Flore is a good choice for hard skiers.
 It’s an ultra-chic property with magnificent views and easy access to the slopes.
 W Verbire is also steps from the lifts.
 A blend of classic and modern, the hotel has 123 rooms and suites each with its own fireplaces.

 If you’re looking for luxury and a longer stay, La Cordée des Alpes has 17 apartments as well as 39 rooms and suites.
 The hotel has an onsite restaurant and lounge, and a special ski room to store your gear.